jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/5_Final/0_Discus.typ

 Although these standards do not comprehensively address all unique aspects of #glspl("swith"), they represent the current state of the art in relevant regulatory frameworks and provide valuable insights into potential certification requirements and testing protocols.
 Among these selected standards, two offer critical specifications regarding working nominal pressure.
 The maximum allowable nominal pressure varies between standards, ranging from 437.5 to $525 "bar"$.
-This upper limit was not arbitrary but rather constrained by the capabilities of existing test facilities, which cannot exceed certain pressure thresholds for experimental structural verification tests.
+This upper bound was not arbitrary but rather constrained by the capabilities of existing test facilities, which cannot exceed certain pressure levels for experimental structural verification tests.
-These findings emphasized the dual considerations necessary for #gls("swith") development and certification: adherence to both hydrogen containment and aircraft-specific regulations, while acknowledging the current technological constraints in testing high-pressure systems.
+These findings emphasized the dual considerations necessary for #gls("swith") development and certification: adherence to both hydrogen containment and aircraft-specific regulations, while acknowledging the current technological limits in testing high-pressure systems.

 // -------------------------------- 0_H2_Prop ------------------------------- //
-Given these regulatory requirements and testing limitations, a comprehensive understanding of the physical properties and behavior of hydrogen became essential for successful #gls("swith") development and certification.
+Given these regulatory requirements and testing constraints, a comprehensive understanding of the physical properties and behavior of hydrogen became essential for successful #gls("swith") development and certification.
 @chap_2_0 provided an overview of hydrogen's fundamental properties that underpin its potential as an aviation fuel.
 While safety aspects are addressed in @chap_2_1, the examined properties demonstrated hydrogen's predominantly positive characteristics as an energy carrier.
 One notable hurdle, however, was hydrogen's invisibility to the human eye due to its small molecular size, which presents specific detection and measurement requirements.
-The analysis of hydrogen's theoretical gravimetric energy density in relation to its practical energy density in real-world storage systems revealed both opportunities and challenges in its implementation as a fuel source.
+The analysis of hydrogen's theoretical gravimetric energy density in relation to its practical energy density in real-world storage systems highlighted both opportunities and challenges in its implementation as a fuel source.
 The analytical functions developed for calculating hydrogen mass from density and volume across various pressure and temperature ranges enhance this understanding.
 These functions, which account for real gas behavior, can support the modeling and simulation of hydrogen storage in applications such as #glspl("swith").
 Moreover, the custom analysis tool developed, based on these functions, can offer valuable insights into hydrogen's behavior under various pressure and temperature conditions.

 // -------------------------------- 1_Safety -------------------------------- //
-While these analytical capabilities are helpful, they must be complemented by a thorough understanding of hydrogen's safety implications, particularly for high-pressure applications like #glspl("swith").
+While these analytical capabilities are helpful, they must be complemented by a thorough understanding of hydrogen's safety implications, especially for high-pressure applications like #glspl("swith").
 The focus on safety aspects in @chap_2_1 revealed that hydrogen's potential for ignition, explosion, and detonation depends significantly on specific air-hydrogen mixtures.
 Two factors particularly impact safety considerations: the wide range of ignitable mixture ratios and the sufficiency of small static discharges to trigger ignition to detonation.
-Additionally, hydrogen's diffusion behavior and material compatibility emerged as critical factors for safe containment.
+Additionally, hydrogen's diffusion behavior and material compatibility emerged as another critical hurdle for safe containment.
 While metals provide superior retention compared to plastics, they face the concern of potential hydrogen embrittlement.
 The theoretical knowledge presented in @chap_2_1 emphasized the need for heightened attention to hydrogen safety in real-world applications.
 It also highlighted the importance of combining data from numerical simulations and experimental tests to bridge gaps between theoretical understanding and practical behavior.